padlock4134/PChop-Tester/public/ICP/linkedin_cucina_series.md

 - Tag relevant culinary schools and educators in the comments
 - Include a link to learn more in your profile bio
 - Consider boosting Post 5 to reach school administrators

+---

+## Personal Repost Examples

+### Repost 1: Community-Powered Learning
+This one hits home for me.
+I’ve seen students who felt lost finally find their place because of the community we’ve built at PorkChop.
+Watching someone light up when they realize they belong—that’s why I do this work.
+If you care about your students’ hearts as much as their skills, you’ll get it.

+### Repost 2: Transform Your Kitchen
+I remember wanting Papa Fred to keep teaching me due to the hands on leadership style (plus we were so poor we had to learn).
+Now that our Global Test Kitchen feature has shipped (still being QA'd constantly), I am wicked pumped to see students showing off that personal pride that comes with putting your heart into something.

+Pretty sure he would of friggen loved that.

+### Repost 3: Measuring Success
+These numbers aren’t just stats—they represent real people whose confidence and joy in the kitchen have skyrocketed.
+Every time a student tells me they finally believe in themselves, it reminds me why this work matters so much.
+This is what impact looks like.

+### Repost 4: A Day with Cucina
+Some days I look at what we’ve built and get genuinely choked up.
+Instructors are less stressed, students are more engaged, and there’s this energy in the classroom that’s hard to describe.
+It feels like we’re finally giving culinary students the support they deserve.

+### Repost 5: Ready for Change?
+If you’ve ever wished you could do more for your students but felt stuck, I know exactly how that feels.
+That’s why I’m so passionate about Cucina.
+It’s more than a platform—it’s hope for a better experience for every student and teacher.
+If you want to talk about real change, my inbox is open.